Coordinate Waste Contracts to Maximize Waste Program Performance

 If you have an ROI tool, calculator, or similar resources to share, please contact us or participate in the discussion below.

-Providence tracks all waste streams, energy use, and purchasing and scrutinizes those areas for opportunities to reduce environmental impact.
+Providence Health & Services: Reducing Waste and Pollution - Providence tracks all waste streams, energy use, and purchasing and scrutinizes those areas for opportunities to reduce environmental impact.

-WM was asked to assist in a need to improve the way GM’s pressed cardboard packing containers were managed.
+Waste Management Partners with GM: WM was asked to assist in a need to improve the way GM’s pressed cardboard packing containers were managed.

-NYP Green incorporates team work to encourage recycling, composting, and healthy environment.
+New York-Presbyterian Hospital & Sustainability: NYP Green incorporates team work to encourage recycling, composting, and healthy environment.

 Regulations, Codes and Standards, Policies

 - Federal facilities are required to use EPP criteria.
-EPP involves considerations of “products and services that have a lesser or reduced effect on human health and the enviroment when compared with competing products or services for the same purpose.”
+EPP involves considerations of “products and services that have a lesser or reduced effect on human health and the environment when compared with competing products or services for the same purpose.”
 See Executive Order 13101: Greening the Government through Waste Prevention, Recycling, and Federal Acquisition.

 - Waste related contracts for “regulated” or “compliance-related” waste must follow a specific list of regulations that should be included in the contract specifications.